syncfusion-content/uwp-docs/uwp/Diagram/Annotation.md

 	},
 	TargetDecoratorStyle = this.diagram.Resources["decoratorstyle1"] as Style,
 };
-//Adds Connectors to the SfDiagram lines.Add(connector);
+//Adds Connectors to the UWP SfDiagram lines.Add(connector);
 diagram.Connectors = lines;